Why use Airnode?

 API3 embraces the ideology of a decentralized web and the power of open source.
 Furthermore it believes that the oracle problem is ill-posed (opens new window) and instead, the problem to be solved is how to connect APIs to the blockchain.
 Airnode is a first-party oracle solution that addresses this problem.
 Like all design decisions, however, the advantages presented below have tradeoffs that should be understood.

 - First-party - First-party oracles overcome the significant disadvantages of third-party oracle node solutions that use middlemen to deliver APIs to the blockchain.
-You can read about these in this blog post (opens new window).

 - Simple - Airnode's simple "set and forget" design avoids the time, complexity, and cost of other third-party oracle node solutions.